cybertraining-dsc/su21-reu-372/project/index.md

 ![Figure 4](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/HierarchicalClustering.png)

 Figure 4.
 We have a Hierarchical clustering chart where each group represent a node and it is linked to two or more successors group.
 Making a nested group that provide a minifull classification scheme.
+The size of the bubble measures the importance of the topics, relative to the data.

 ![Figure 5](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/SimilarityMatrix.png)